Harsh-B-Patel/HelpDeskApp/README.md

 app is hosted at localhost:3000

-from other vm, if u did labs then just enter vm1 ipaddr:3000 to acess app.
+from other vm, if u did labs then just enter vm1 ipaddr:3000 to access app.